How ZS’s Demand Landscape allows brands to find purpose and grow

 Improvement in new product launch success (two-year new item sales, post-Demand Landscape)

-When a company’s portfolio includes several different brands, it can be a challenge to determine which brands are best positioned for growth—and which ones are inadvertently competing against each other.
-ZS worked with the snacking division of a food manufacturer to better understand consumer demand and develop strategies to grow their portfolio through real-time, actionable data.
+When a company’s portfolio includes multiple brands, it can be a challenge to determine which brands are best positioned for growth—and which ones are inadvertently competing against each other.
+ZS worked with the snacking division of a food manufacturer to better understand consumer demand and develop strategies to grow its portfolio through real-time, actionable data.

-ZS leveraged our proprietary Demand Landscape framework and a new way of thinking about consumer demand based on the jobs theory developed by Harvard economist Clay Christensen.
+We met this challenge by using our proprietary ZS Demand Landscape framework and a new way of thinking about consumer demand based on the jobs theory developed by Harvard economist Clay Christensen.
 Jobs theory holds that people don’t buy products.
 They hire them to achieve progress in a specific situation.
-This shifted the company’s focus from traditional product-centric strategy (“What can we offer the market?”) to a consumer-centered strategy (“How can we meet the needs of consumers?”).
-By understanding what jobs consumers are purchasing products for, the company could make smarter and more data-based decisions regarding how to invest across their portfolio.
+This shifted the company’s focus from a traditional product-centric strategy (“What can we offer the market?”) to a consumer-centered strategy (“How can we meet the needs of consumers?”).
+By understanding what jobs consumers are purchasing products for, the food manufacturer could make smarter and more data-based decisions about how to invest across its portfolio.

 The challenge

-During a period of rapid growth, the company launched several new product lines, but did not first consider the role those products played in their portfolio.
+During a period of rapid growth, the food manufacturer launched several new product lines, but did not first consider the role those products played in its portfolio.
 Despite the investment, cannibalization between brands competing for the same consumer jobs meant that the launches fell flat.
-The innovation and strategy teams lacked clarity about what to build or buy next as part of their pipeline efforts.
+The manufacturer’s innovation and strategy teams lacked clarity about what to build or buy next as part of its pipeline efforts.

 The solution

-By bringing to life jobs-centric demand theory, ZS’s Demand Landscape reframed how the company invests and goes to market with its brands.
+By bringing to life jobs-centric demand theory, ZS Demand Landscape reframed how the food manufacturer invests and goes to market with its brands.

 The impact